pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 `Downgrade Filter` is used after `IndexScan` downgrade.

 The first stage of `IndexScan` which we called `IndexRangeScan` will return the `RowID` that meets the conditions, and then TiSpark will sort and aggregate the returned Row IDs to obtain the region that needs to be scanned in the second stage of `IndexScan`——`TableRowIDScan`.
 After sorting and aggregating we will get the `regionTask` number.
-If the `regionTask` number is bigger than `downgradeThreshold`, The `TableRowIDScan` in the second will be `TableScan`.
-The `StartKey` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`, and the `EndKey ` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`.
+If the `regionTask` number is bigger than `downgradeThreshold`, the `TableRowIDScan` in the second stage will be `TableRangeScan`.
+The `StartKey` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`, and the `EndKey ` of `TableRangeScan` is the maximum `RowID` returned by `IndexRangeScan`.
 The Filter will become `Downgrade Filter` (`Downgrade Filter` is the same as if the execution plan is `TableScan`'s Filter).

 > **`RegionTask`**
 >
 > For all returned `RowID`, all consecutive `RowID` in a region will be treated as a `RegionTask`.
 >
-> For example like this the `RowID` returned in the first stage are 1,3,4,5 and 1,3,4 are in the same region and 5 is in another region.
-Since 1 and 3,4 are not contiguous, 1 is `RegionTask`, and since 3,4 and 5 are not in a region, 3,4 is a `RegionTask` and 5 is another `RegionTask`.The `RegionTask` number will three.
+> For example like this the `RowID` returned in the first stage are 1, 3, 4, 5 and 1, 3, 4 are in the same region and 5 is in another region.
+Since 1 and 3, 4 are not contiguous, 1 is `RegionTask`, and since 3, 4 and 5 are not in a region, 3, 4 is a `RegionTask` and 5 is another `RegionTask`.
+The `RegionTask` number is three.

 #### `Residual Filter`

 In the original design, the `Residual Filter` represents operators that cannot be pushed down to COP/TiKV.
-However, in the current implementation, before the construction of `DAGRequest`, it will judge whether the operators can be pushed down, and only the operators that can be downscaled will participate in the construction of `DAGRequest`, which means that all the operators in `DAGRequest` can be downscaled to COP/TiKV.
+However, in the current implementation, before the construction of `DAGRequest`, it will judge whether the operators can be pushed down, and only the operators that can be pushed down will participate in the construction of `DAGRequest`, which means that all the operators in `DAGRequest` can be pushed down to COP/TiKV.
 The Residual Filter loses its original meaning because there are no operators in `DAGRequest` that cannot be pushed down.

 ### The Problem of DAG Explain